-Among the dozens of shots we took I’ve got this incredibly beautiful photo were everything is right.
+Among the dozens of shots I took I’ve got this incredibly beautiful photo where everything is right.
 I feel very lucky!

 This shot was taken at 9pm with a Nikon D800 and a Nikon 24x85mm lens at 24mm, f/8, ISO 400 using a 25 sec. exposure.
 The long exposure made it possible to catch three lightning bolts with one shot!